cjdjpj/weedomics/exploratory_analysis.md

 <img src="figures/dendrogram_dist.png" alt="dendrogram_dist" width="700px"/>

 ### Isolation by distance
-We expect isolation by distance - that genetic differentiation increases with increasing geographical distance - among our populations.
+Using our distance values, we can also test isolation by distance.
+We expect to see that genetic differentiation increases with increasing geographical distance - among our populations.
 This is because of an expected decrease in dispersal of gametes/gene flow for populations further apart.

 We can test this hypothesis by computing correlation statistics between our two measures of distance.

-From this analysis, only 167 of our 246 pools will be used, since the rest do not have coordinate data.
+For this analysis, only 167 of our 246 pools will be used, since the rest do not have coordinate data.

 #### Mantel test
 Since both $F_{st}$ and geographical distances are $n \times n$ distance matrices, a reasonable and useful test for correlation is the mantel test. ([Legendre P and Fortin MJ 2010](https://doi.org/10.1111/j.1755-0998.2010.02866.x))